What To Do If Your Instagram Account Gets Hacked

 Your friend who knows nothing about cryptocurrency is posting suspiciously worded missives about how to get Bitcoin-rich, and your DMs are filled with strange links from people you never talk to.
 Odds are, if you get curious enough to click these links or interact with the bizarre messages, you may be the next victim of an Instagram account hack.
+For this reason, you want to avoid phishing attempts and suspicious scams as much as possible.
+To keep your account safe, here’s what you can do to protect your Instagram from getting hacked.

 What Happens If You Get Hacked On Instagram